 Normal hunt colours are worn, but the ladies (by invitation) can sport a distinctive Birds-eye blue spotted collar.
 Evening Dress: Scarlet coat, white facings, Hunt buttons.
 (Only members of the Hunt Club and farmers to whom it has been presented are qualified to wear the Hunt button.)

 The opening meet attracts more than 200 spectators and is held on the last Monday in October.
-The Essex Hunt at present have two Masters.
+The Essex with Farmers and Union Hunt at present have two Masters.

 Mr Christopher Padfield :- Master since 2014